ndagijimanapazo/devops-master-class/docker/readme.md

 # Push the Docker image with the specified tag to a registry
 docker push in28min/hello-world-java:0.0.1.RELEASE

+# another commands for logs
+docker logs id container
+or docker logs -f idcontainer the first 4 letters  for checking live logs

 # Build a Docker image for a Python hello world application with a given tag